Port Lincoln

 Port Lincoln is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of November 2025, the estimated population of the Port Lincoln statistical area (Lv2) is around 15,412.
-This reflects a growth of 954 people since the 2021 Census, which reported a population of 14,458.
-The change was inferred from AreaSearch's estimation of the resident population at 15,169 following examination of the ABS's latest ERP data release in June 2024 and an additional 187 validated new addresses since the Census date.
-This level of population results in a density ratio of 468 persons per square kilometer.
-Port Lincoln's growth rate of 6.6% since the 2021 census exceeded the SA4 region's growth rate of 5.3%, making it a growth leader in the region.
-Overseas migration contributed approximately 65.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Port Lincoln's population is estimated at around 15,423 as of Feb 2026.
+This reflects an increase of 965 people (6.7%) since the 2021 Census, which reported a population of 14,458 people.
+The change is inferred from the resident population of 15,169 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 193 validated new addresses since the Census date.
+This level of population equates to a density ratio of 468 persons per square kilometer.
+Port Lincoln's growth since the 2021 census exceeded the SA4 region (5.7%), marking it as a growth leader in the region.
+Population growth was primarily driven by overseas migration contributing approximately 65.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 and based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Based on aggregated SA2-level projections, the Port Lincoln (SA2) is expected to grow by 1,315 persons to 2041, reflecting an increase of 6.7% in total over the 17 years.
+For areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Moving forward with demographic trends, a population increase just below the median of national non-metropolitan areas is expected.
+The suburb is expected to grow by 1,322 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 6.7% in total over the 17 years.

 Frequently Asked Questions - Population